-This year, however, several patients with difficulty swallowing did not have benign scar tissue formation.
-In fact, they had esophagus narrowing from cancer.
-Esophageal cancer is not as common as other cancers, but it is increasing in frequency at a substantial rate.
+Benign scar tissue formation, however, is not the only cause if swallowing difficulties.
+Esophagus narrowing can be the result of esophageal cancer.
+And while not as common as other cancers, esophageal cancer is increasing in frequency at a substantial rate.
 This increase is blamed on the increase in reflux/heartburn in our country.

-The point to be made is that any difficulty swallowing solid food should be reported to your doctor immediately.
+The point to be made is that any difficulty swallowing solid food should be reported to your healthcare provider immediately.
 This is especially true as people age.
-I would not be concerned about a 20 year old who had food stick once when swallowing a sandwich not properly chewed.
+I would not be concerned about a 20 year old who had food stick once when swallowing a sandwich that was not properly chewed.
 I would worry about a 50 year-old with any hold up of food.

 The procedure to investigate the problem is usually an upper endoscopy.
-Using sedation given through an iv line, and, after numbing the throat/gag reflex, a thin flexible scope is passed through the mouth down the esophagus.
-There is no compromise of the airway and the tube is less than one-half inch across.
+Using sedation delivered through an IV line, and, after numbing the throat/gag reflex, a thin flexible scope is passed through the mouth down the esophagus.
+The tube is less than one-half inch across and does not compromise the airway.
 Instruments passed through the scope can take tissue samples and scar tissue can be stretched (dilated).
 If cancer is present, other treatments can be started.

 What is usually seen at endoscopy is a defective sphincter muscle between the esophagus and stomach.
 Many patients picture this as a flapper-type check valve.
 In fact, the muscle is circular and loosens over time.
 Stomach acid can then come back (reflux) into the esophagus and cause damage.

-Often, a hiatal hernia is seen as well.
+A hiatal hernia is often seen as well.
 This means some portion of the stomach has been pulled into the chest.
-Many symptoms are blamed on a hiatal hernia, but, unless the hernia is quite large, it does not cause any pain.
-About 30% of Americans have a hiatal hernia but most are not aware they have the condition.
+Many symptoms are blamed on a hiatal hernia.
+But unless the hernia is quite large, it does not cause any pain.
+About 30 percent of Americans have a hiatal hernia and most are unaware they have the condition.

 To bring this article into a more personal focus, I can report that I have seen three people in the past three weeks with difficulty swallowing.
 One was a visitor from Virginia who came to the Emergency Room with food stuck in her lower esophagus.
 Although she was able to breathe, she could not swallow anything and was extremely uncomfortable.
 This led to an emergency endoscopy for food removal and stretching of the esophagus.
 That endoscopy also revealed a pre-cancerous change in the esophagus—also caused by a defective sphincter and chronic acid reflux.